-Summer, fall, and spring Degree Recipients/Applicants are invited to participate in the All-University Commencement ceremony.
-Degree applicants for the future summer and fall semester MAY participate with approval of their advisor.
+Summer, Fall, and Spring Degree Recipients/Applicants are invited to participate in the All-University Commencement ceremony.
+Degree applicants for the future Summer and Fall semester MAY participate with approval of their advisor.
 A form is required and may be obtained from the Graduate School or our home page.
-An immediate family member (spouse, parent, or child) who is a member of the academic faculty at the University of Arkansas, Fayetteville, may present your diploma.
+An immediate family member (spouse, parent, or child) who is a member of the academic faculty within the University of Arkansas system may present your diploma.
 Please contact the Graduate School for arrangements.